PasingGrades

 Why Passing Grades May Not Reflect Student Understanding

-This is one of the clearest failures of standardized grading.
+This is one of the clearest failures of standardized pass/fail grading system.
 A student can understand 100% of the material and still receive a C because they were penalized for late submissions, poor attendance, or exam anxiety.
-The C does not say they understood 70% of the content.
-It says they did not perform the right behaviors at the right times under the right conditions.

 For neurodivergent students, this problem is even bigger.
 Grading rubrics are often presented as objective and fair.
 But the behaviors they reward, things like consistent participation, timed written responses, and rigid deadline compliance, tend to favor specific personality types and cognitive styles.
-Students who process information differently or who prefer reflective thinking over vocal participation are systematically disadvantaged by criteria that were never designed with them in mind.

 The Modern Debate: Is Standardized Grading Fair?